Arthur Curry (DC Extended Universe): Project Butterfly

 Sometime later, Curry is summoned by Amanda Waller to assist the vigilante Christopher Smith / Peacemaker and a group of A.R.G.U.S. agents in their fight against an alien parasitic species, the Butterflies, alongside fellow Justice League members Diana Prince, Clark Kent, and Barry Allen.
 However, they arrive too late to help, as Smith and the agents had already killed nearly all of the Butterflies.
 There, Smith confronts the League about their untimeliness, and mocks Curry regarding rumors about him engaging in sexual intercourse with fish, much to his irritation.

+Erased and Restored

+After Barry Allen changes history by preventing his mother Nora's death, he finds himself in an alternate 2013 about to be invaded by General Zod's forces.
+He and his 2013 self attempt to assemble the Justice League and contact Thomas Curry to learn Arthur's whereabouts.
+However, in this timeline, Thomas never met Atlanna and so Arthur never existed.
+Later, when Barry restores the timeline, he meets a drunk Arthur and tells him about his adventures.